-Here I lie dead, Apollonios son of Hellaphilos.
+Here I lie dead, Apollonios, son of Hellaphilos.

-I acted fair, and enjoyed life,
+I lived justly and enjoyed life,

 References: